 The Salvation Army is an international movement which, for administrative purposes, is divided into territories.
-A Salvation Army Territory might comprise one country, several countries or conversely in some instances, one country might be divided into two or more territories.
-The principle aim is to manage as efficiently as possible an organisation that is at work in 128 countries.
-In every country where The Salvation Army is present it seeks to raise awareness of the scourge of human trafficking and modern slavery and where possible to actively engage in working with victims or potential victims.
+A Salvation Army territory might comprise one country or several countries; conversely, in some instances, one country might be divided into two or more territories.
+The principal aim is to manage as efficiently as possible an organisation that is at work in 131 countries.
+In every country where The Salvation Army is present, it seeks to raise awareness of the scourge of human trafficking and modern slavery and where possible to actively engage in working with victims or potential victims.

-For Salvation Army administrative and leadership purposes the United Kingdom Territory with the Republic of Ireland (UKI) is one territory.
-For more information see: http://www.salvationarmy.org.uk/our-fundraising-explained
+For Salvation Army administrative and leadership purposes, the United Kingdom Territory with the Republic of Ireland (UKI) is one territory.
+For more information see:

 In the United Kingdom and Republic of Ireland, The Salvation Army has approximately:

 The territory is further divided into divisions with a number of Salvation Army corps (churches), social and community centres found in each.

 Combating human trafficking and modern slavery is a key priority for The Salvation Army both in the UK and internationally.

 The Salvation Army has delivered the UK Government’s Victims of Modern Slavery Care and Co-ordination Services contract in partnership with the Home Office and our supply chain partners since 2011.
 Together, we deliver accommodation, outreach and specialist support to victims of modern slavery and trafficking across England and Wales.

 Between July 2018 and June 2019, a total of 2,251 people entered the service to receive support, a 21% increase on the previous year.
 Taking into account those people already in the service at the start of the year, 4,512 people received support from The Salvation Army between July 2018 and June 2019.
 1,288 people moved on from our care during the same period.